austral-electronics/QuantumCM4/README.md

 ## Overview <a name="overview"></a>

-The **Quantum CM4 is a waterproof industrial platform, marinized, miniaturized and very low power consumtion**.
+The **Quantum CM4 is a waterproof industrial platform, marinized, miniaturized, with a wide temperature range and a very low power consumtion**.
 It integrates a powerful quad core ARM processor, many Industrial, Marine, and Automotive field buses, Galvanic isolation, Protections, Watchdog, RTC with GNSS Time synchronisation, Wireless and a huge storage for your datalogs.
 If a high level of integration is required, the Quantum CM4 bare electronic boards can also be integrated into your system.

 ***Industrial, Marine & Robotic communication** : WIFI, Bluetooth, BLE, Ethernet (Modbus TCP, Profinet, ETherNet/IP, BACnet, OPC-UA, MQTT, DDS, Websocket, ZMQ, UDP, TCP...), 2xCANbus (NMEA2000, J1939, CANopen...), 3xSerials (RS232, RS485, RS422, Modbus RTU, NMEA0183...).*